-On top of that, they have a good business model that aims to deliver great value to we consumers.
+On top of that, they have a good business model that aims to deliver great value to its consumers.
 They are doing a lot of the same things that all these mattress companies have done over the last couple of years in the mattress industry.
 Cutting out the middleman allows them to offer quality sheets at an affordable price.
 But are the sheets any good?

 Which Set Did I Get?